cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - send to brachIOplexus current scene name (DONE)
     - est. RX port to have recieving working (DONE)

+- Camera Positions:
+    - Save Current Position and save container (for flexibility this will be expandable)
+        - have popout box to choose which slot to save, name, data, and if you want to assign a button to it??
+    - Main GUI will just have the following:
+        - Label to what Camera position name user is in
+        - Button to iterate thru positions -> should have a little message in unity to show this as well?
+        - button to Save current position -> will trigger a pop up message box to assign name and slot
+        - Button to Clear presets
+        - Button to Edit the name of the positions / delete specific slot

+- Camera Position Container:
+    - Need to store: transform of wrapper camera object(  ), index to each transform (  ) -> store in list
+    - methods: clear list(  ), store position at position(  ), delete specific (index) position(  ), overwrite specific position(  ),
+- BrachIOplexus:
+    -
+- Utility Packet doesn't need a Length byte as the length of the packet is never variable

 *QUESTIONS + POSSIBLE FEATURES*
 - how is the DOF check list configured (probably with a profile)
     - can i create a profile for the virtual bento arm ?